haan6/fm-for-online-recommendation/README.md

  model sequentially trains the data and recommends the items.

 What we have done for this projects can be summarized as : <br/>
-(1) We study the previous models and construct them based on pytorch for  Off-line setting and On-line setting.  <br/>
+(1) We study the previous models and implement them based on pytorch for  Off-line setting and On-line setting.  <br/>
 (2) We try to propose Online Neural Factorization Machine. <br/>
 (3) We propose the Meta Embedding Factorization machine designed for the specific dataset which
     requires the large scale feature embeddings for some of the features.

-For model detail, you can check in models and jupyters directory.
+For model detail, you can check it in models and jupyters directory.

 ## Models for Off-line setting